 If you would lke to be a YB Scholar sponsor or donor, please contact Deborah at 205-602-5639 or AYBC.

 The Alabama Youth Ballet Company is a non-profit 501(3)(c) arts and education organization.
-Donations may be tax-deductible to the extent allowed by law.
+Donations are tax-deductible to the extent allowed by law.

 All photos on the site are the property of AYBC and may not be reproduced by copyright.